ZwS/fvtt-mobile-improvements/README.md

 Mobile Improvements changes the core UI to be flexible for use with mobiles, tablets and other low-resolution devices.

-Current state: Useful for general UI interaction.
-TouchVTT module recommended for interacting with the map.

-**Mobile Improvements is in a pre-release phase and may have breaking changes or change default settings without notice**

 # Installation

-Release version is old and unsupported.
-Use the unstable branch or wait for version 1.0! ~~Mobile Improvements is available in the in-application module browser.
-It can also be installed manually with the following manifest URL:~~
+Mobile Improvements is available in the module browser.
+It can also be installed manually with the following manifest URL:

 ```
 https://gitlab.com/fvtt-modules-lab/mobile-improvements/-/jobs/artifacts/master/raw/module.json?job=build-module